-In this article, we look at how to fit exercise into a busy schedule, and some exercises for busy people.
+This article looks at how to fit exercise into a busy schedule and some exercises for busy people.

 The following fitness strategies are simple yet effective, and they will enable you to exercise when you are busy and ultimately reach your fitness goals.

 6 Strategies to Fit Exercise into a Busy Schedule